-Premiering in the Short Film Competition at this year's London Film Festival, Charlie Lyne's short doc tells the story of sixteen men put on trial for sadomasochism in the dying days of Thatcher's Britain. ⟶ THR
+Winner of the award for Best Short Film at this year's London Film Festival, Charlie Lyne's short doc tells the story of sixteen men put on trial for sadomasochism in the dying days of Thatcher's Britain. ⟶ Variety

 Adapted from the YA novel Birdy by Jess Vallance, the film tells the story of an intense friendship between two teenage girls on the English south coast.
 Catherine Bray's script is in development with the BFI. ⟶ The Bookseller

 Written and performed by the poet Ross Sutherland, this 'bravura feat of choreography and music, staggeringly complex and almost unaccountably beautiful' (Village Voice) was commissioned by BBC Two. ⟶ Vimeo